Festus, MO Homicide & Murder Defense Attorneys

 In first-degree murder cases, the job of the prosecution is to attempt to prove that the actions of the accused were premeditated and that they knowingly decided to take that person’s life.

 A clear example of first-degree murder would be the kidnapping and killing of a person in a designated location.
-A crime like this would show that the accused had the clear intention of killing someone (even if that person were a stranger) and had opportunities to change their mind.
+A crime like this would show that the accused had the clear intention of killing someone (even if that person was a stranger) and had opportunities to change their mind.

 Second-Degree Murder